Scholarship & Award Winners 2021

 CAIB 3: Renate M. Mueller Consultants Recognition Award

-The Renate M. Mueller Consultants Recognition Award goes to the broker who attained the highest CAIB 3 mark in B.C.
-This year the $500 CAIB 3 award recipient is Allyson Brisebois from CapriCMW in Kelowna
+The $500 Renate M. Mueller Consultants Recognition Award for the highest CAIB 3 mark in B.C. was awarded to Yi Cheng Kuan from BCAA in Burnaby.

 CAIB 4: Park Georgia Insurance Agencies Recognition Award

-For the highest CAIB 4 mark, the $750 Park Georgia Insurance Agencies Recognition Award recipient is Jacques Wong from Gold Key Insurance in Vancouver.
+For the highest CAIB 4 mark, the $750 Park Georgia Insurance Agencies Recognition Award recipient is Lily Yip from Collingwood Insurance in Vancouver.

 Ken Underhill Award